 - loss of property value

 - works that cross the boundary to your property

 - comments on Lawful Development Certificates (these certificates are applications to determine if planning permission is needed.
 This decision is based on legislation and not judgement on any other matters)

 - condition applications (applications to discharge conditions need to be judged by specialists)

 Your comments on an application, form part of a Statutory Register and we have a duty to make this information available for anyone to inspect.

-The comments you provide, including your name and address, will be displayed on this website via Public Access but your signature, email address and phone number will be taken out.
+The comments you provide, including your name and address, will be displayed within 3

-We receive a large number of responses so it isn’t possible to respond personally to each letter.
+We receive a large number of responses so it is not possible to respond personally to each comment.